pk-sk-25/studyspot/README.md

 - Responsive layout (desktop, tablet, mobile)
 - "About this place" lookup on each card, pulling a short summary from Wikipedia's API for that location

-Not included on purpose, to stay within the suggested time budget: user accounts/auth and a backend database.
-The assessment says not everything needs to be covered, and `localStorage` persistence covers the "save my data" need without a backend for a single-user tool like this.
+No backend/database — `localStorage` covers persistence for a single-user tool like this within the assessment's suggested time budget.

 ## Time spent